 Graduate Student Position

 Currently accepting applications for MSc and PhD positions.
+Applicants should have a solid experience in computer programming, and a solid neuroscience knowledge.
 Interested applicants should send their CV to Dr. Etay Hay, at: